QUICK AND DIRTY GUIDE TO WORKING A CARDIAC ARREST

-- Obtain your airway - Tube the guy if you can, King him if you can’t.
+- Obtain your airway - Tube the guy if you can, King or iGel him if you can’t.
 Regardless, try to move to an airway that allows you to ventilate asynchronously.
-Once this is done, breath once every 6 seconds and watch that ETCO2!
+Once this is done, breathe once every 6 seconds and watch that ETCO2!

 - Rinse and repeat - That’s just about it.
 Settle into this cycle and reassess your patient regularly.
 You also need to be considering your 12 reversible causes and taking the steps to correct them.

 H's and T's

 The H’s and T’s of ACLS is a mnemonic used to help remember the major causes of pulseless arrest including PEA, Asystole, Ventricular Fibrillation, and Ventricular Tachycardia.
 These H’s and T’s are most commonly appropriate for PEA, but you may be questioned about them during class or your National Registry Practical Exam for any ACLS algorithm.